Let’s create a prayer strategy for relationships! Join me as we walk through the book of prayer strategies, Fervent by Priscilla Shirer.

 Relationships don’t come easy; regardless of the type of relationship that comes to mind for you.
 Whatever it is, it takes hard work to keep a family united, make a marriage work, make a friendship last, and make a church flourish.
 But more than hard work, it takes fervent prayer.
 We need to commit to praying for unity, peace, understanding, love, grace, and forgiveness for one another.

-Keeping God at the center
+Keep God at the center.

 When my husband and I were engaged, we took a marriage 101 class through our church.
 We learned a key concept in creating a healthy marriage, and that was to keep God at the center.
 To give you a little word picture here, our marriage should resemble a triangle, with God at the top, and the two of us on either side, always working to grow closer to God.
 As we grow closer to God and move up the sides of the triangle, we in turn grow closer together.
 Isn’t that good?
 I think that’s a pretty good way to look at all relationships in our lives.